 - Summarise the legal issues relating to key aviation matters, such as engines, maintenance reserves, security, taxation, insurance, records, and repossession;

 - Draft and amend the key legal and financial documents and structures in aviation leasing and finance transactions;

 - Advise on a range of aviation issues that arise in practice – be it from a lender, lessor, lessee, or airline.

 Programme structure and approach to learning

-Ireland is internationally recognised as the global hub for aviation leasing and finance, with each of the top ten global aircraft lessors enjoying a presence here.
-Half of the world’s fleet of leased aircraft is owned, leased, or managed in Ireland.
-The major industry players have been attracted by Ireland’s stable political regime, membership of the EU, favourable time zone, and talented workforce, not to mention our legal and regulatory advantages.
-In addition, Ireland’s network of over 60 double tax treaties, combined with the absence of withholding tax on aircraft lease rentals and a corporate tax rate of 12.5%, makes Ireland a commercially attractive place to set up and run an aircraft leasing company.
+Ireland is internationally recognised as the global hub for aviation leasing and finance, with 14 of the top 15 global aircraft lessors enjoying a presence here.
+More than 60% of the world’s fleet of leased aircraft is owned, leased, or managed in Ireland.
+The major industry players have been attracted by Ireland’s stable political regime, membership of the EU, favourable time zone, and talented workforce – not to mention our legal and regulatory advantages.
+In addition, Ireland’s network of over 70 double tax treaties, combined with the absence of withholding tax on aircraft lease rentals and a corporate tax rate of 12.5%, makes Ireland a commercially attractive place to set up and run an aircraft leasing company.

 This advanced-level diploma provides comprehensive coverage of the key aspects of the aviation leasing and finance industry.
 It aims to deliver an in-depth analysis of the core legal and practical issues that parties typically encounter in aircraft leasing and finance transactions.

 The programme is based on the following module scheme and covers key themes as listed below: